Commentary on the New Testament

 In this case, the name that Jesus inherited does not refer to a proper or personal name, but rather to his reputation or title as Lord over all men and angels (Acts 2,36).
 At the same time, GOD gave Jesus all power in heaven and on earth (Matthew 28,18).
 This makes Jesus the most powerful and influential person in the universe right after GOD.
 The fact that every knee will bow to Jesus also has nothing to do with Jesus being GOD, but with his position as GOD'S judge.
 Bending the knees is a visible act of respect.
 By bowing their knees to Jesus, people acknowledge His divine authority as judge.
 At the same time, they also show honor and recognition to GOD, the Father, who exalted Jesus and gave him this position.
 What matters is that Jesus' honor comes from GOD.
 Joseph and Daniel were also honored and exalted by GOD in a special way because they remained faithful to His commandments and gave GOD glory before their enemies.
 Even the Babylonian King Nebuchadnezzar - the most powerful ruler of his time - had to bow his knee to Daniel and offered sacrifices to Daniel and his companions (Daniel 2,46 f.).
 With this humble gesture he showed that he recognized GOD as supreme ruler and Daniel as His human representative.
 An analogous translation could be:

-5 Have the same humble attitude that Christ Jesus had: 6 He, who has GOD's character, did not seek equality with GOD as something to be stolen (as Adam and Eve did).
-7 On the contrary, he even voluntarily renounced his glory (as a king) and instead become like a slave, acting like any ordinary human being, 8 humbling himself and remaining obedient until his death on a cross.
-9 For this obedience GOD exalted him and gave him the highest honor above all other creatures, 10 so that all might submit to his authority, 11 and everyone might confess that Jesus Christ is the supreme ruler, to the glory of GOD the Father.
+5 Have the same (humble) attitude that Christ Jesus had: 6 He, who has GOD's character, did not seek equality with GOD as something to be stolen (as Adam and Eve did).
+7 On the contrary, he even voluntarily renounced his glory (as a king) and instead become like a slave, outwardly appearing like any (ordinary) person, 8 humbling himself and remaining obedient until his death on a cross.
+9 For this obedience GOD exalted him and gave him the highest honor above all other creatures, 10 so that all might submit to his authority, 11 and everyone might confess that Jesus Christ is the supreme ruler, to the glory of (the one) GOD the Father.

 Colossians 1,15-20